bbleckel/ACO-TSP-2017/README.md

 Nature Inspired Computation - CSCI 3445
 Bowdoin College

-This program is implemented in C++
+This program is implemented in C++.

+Writeup can be found at <Ants.pdf>

 This program solves a given Traveling Salesman Problem (TSP) using an Ant Colony Optimization (ACO) approach.
 The goal of the program is to compare Elitist Ant System (EAS) and Ant Colony System (ACS).